margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Some of my family members feel more sociable than I feel, but I am grateful to grow more loving and sociable.
 I know God is leading through everything.

 ## Write about a time you watched the sun rise. ##
-This morning, I wathced the sun rising in Norfolk, VA through the reflection shown in a car window.
+This morning, I watched the sun rising in Norfolk, VA through the reflection shown in a car window.
 Watching the sun rise brings freshness to the day.
 The light causes people to want to rise up, learn something new, and contribute to humanity for another day.
 The sun will always rise in every corner of the Earth, for all people in all nations.

 ## What do you think is the most important question in life? ##
 'How do I love someone?' and 'What am I learning?' are the two most important questions in life.
 Answers to these questions provide the motives for staying active, moving, and being.
 With love for someone, if not all of humanity throughout the day, there is vibrancy in and a cause for the day.
 With the desire to understand a topic or a concept, there is reason and a cause for each day.
 A life well-lived includes loving the people around, learnnig more about love and the reason for living, and creating something to support people.